 - In Iraq -- 4490

-What's more, there were a myriad smaller battles & wars such as those in Mexico, the Philippines, shameful conflicts with our own indigenous people, & the current global war on terror.
+What's more, there were a myriad smaller battles and wars such as those in Mexico, the Philippines, shameful conflicts with our own indigenous people, and the current global war on terror.
 And we cannot disregard the hundreds of thousands more who died -- enemy combatants, innocent civilians, the tragic "collateral damage" that accrues with every war in history.
 So look hard at these numbers, folks.
-Literally, read 'em & weep.
+Literally, read 'em and weep.
 College kids, high schoolers, put your cell phones down a sec'...
-Remember, reflect, & please try to install gratitude among that swirling chorus of emojis and e-motions in your busy brains.
+Remember, reflect, and please try to install gratitude among that swirling chorus of emojis and e-motions in your busy brains.

 Now a bit about beginnings.
 Here's an excerpt from the e-zine "LiveScience" about the origins of Memorial Day.
 Some partisan historians dispute nuances, as Libbers vs. Neo-Cons have been prattling on for centuries, but most folks agree this is the gist.